NandanHemanth/CodeCraft_Langchain_LLMs/README.md

 # CodeCraft: Unleashing Langchain & LLMs 🤖
 ### Please "STAR" this github repo before proceeding ⭐🙏
-### Whether you are a newbie or a seasoned programmer, this comprehensive 24 hour course is designed to teach you Langchain & LLms right from scratch!
+### Whether you are a newbie or a seasoned programmer, this comprehensive 24-hour course divided into 4 weeks is designed to teach you Langchain & LLms right from scratch!
 Master Fundamentals and build your own wizard assistant with theory and hands-on.
 *Prerequisite - Python*

 ---